Cream Cheese Pie Crust

 Cream Cheese Pie Crust.
 Half cream cheese, half butter, all delicious goodness.
 Stays flaky and tastes so much better than using all shortening or butter!

-In a large mixing bowl combine cold flour, sugar, and optional spices. and Add chilled butter and cream cheese (cut into small pieces beforehand for easier mixing).
+In a large mixing bowl combine cold flour, sugar, and salt.
+Add chilled butter and cream cheese.

-Using a fork or pastry blender, work cream cheese and butter into dry ingredients until there are pea-sized chunks (chunk size is important for flakiness) and the mixture resembles very coarse sand.
+Using a fork or pastry blender, work cream cheese and butter into dry ingredients until there are pea-sized chunks or less (chunk size is important for flakiness) and the mixture resembles very coarse sand.

 Add cold water ¼ cup at a time and mix until the dough is combined and workable, with a stiff play dough texture.
 Depending on the temperature of the ingredients, more or less water may be needed.
 Try not to work dough too much (this makes it tough), just enough to not be crumbly.